Monday, November 12, 2012

 I am glad to report using dried beans is a delusion no more.
 Late Saturday afternoon I decided I wanted to use those darn dried beans for dinner that night.
 I hopped online and much to my delight I came across a no soak, 90-minute way to cook dried beans.
 Perfect!

-It worked out so well I decided to make a quick tip.
+It worked out so well I decided to make a "quick tips" post.
 Here's how to do it.

 Preheat the oven to 250 degrees Fahrenheit.
 Add 1 pound of dried beans to a large Dutch oven.